aBLeeWeeAN/Space-Tourism-Website/README.md

 ### Prerequisites

-First, you need to install [Node.js][Node.js-url] runtime on your computer.
-Once installed, download this repository as a ZIP archive or clone it using [Git][Git-url] to any folder on your operating system, for example:
+First, install [Node.js][Node.js-url].
+Then, download this repository as a ZIP archive or clone it using [Git][Git-url] to a folder on your system, for example:

 * git